Understanding the Taxation of American Citizens Living Abroad

 However, a handful of states are referred to as “sticky” within the tax community because they are especially difficult to extricate from.

-If your last state of residence prior to living abroad was any of the following, you will need to proceed carefully to mitigate your US state tax liability:
+If your last state of residence prior to living abroad was any of the following, you will need to proceed carefully to mitigate your U.S. state tax liability:

-- New York
+• New York

-Step 5: Research Other Expat Tax Provisions
+Research Other Expat Tax Provisions

-U.S. expatriate tax complexity only increases when you factor in big-picture strategic thinking such as retirement or other international moves.
+U.S. expatriate tax complexity only increases when you factor in big-picture strategic thinking, such as retirement or other international moves.

 However, developing your understanding to include key expatriate tax vocabulary is an excellent way to take control of your expat financial management obligations.